viresh-ratnakar/exolve/README.md

     ...
 ```
 The clue label can be numeric too, and the starting cell can also be specified
-using the "#XN" prefix as described above.
+using the "#xN" prefix as described above.

 If the setter is using  nun-numeric clue labels or clues without a specified
 direction, then they should probably also use the option "hide-inferred-numbers"